 - 5.2.5 Learning difficulties are not commensurate or comparable with academic ability or achievement.
 They may affect children who have a high IQ and academic ability as well as those of lower IQ and ability.
-Sometimes a child's learning difficulty becomes apparent for the first time at the age of 11+ or older, when educational pressures tend to increase. - 5.2.6 Regarding 'disability', see paragraph 9.6 below and the School's Disability Policy for Pupils and the Public.
+Each child's learning difficulty is likely to become apparent for the first time at different stages of education; for some children, this will be in the junior age range but for others it might be later in secondary school as educational pressures increase. - 5.2.6 Regarding 'disability', see paragraph 9.6 below and the School's Disability Policy for Pupils and the Public.